Code-Institute-Submissions/Mr-Digbee/README.md

 * [JQuery](https://jquery.com/) & [Popper](https://popper.js.org/) - were used in conjunction with the Bootstrap library.
 * [FontAwseome](https://fontawesome.com/) - used for all icons on the site.
 * [Google Fonts](https://fonts.google.com/) - used for the Josefin Sans and Montserrat fonts.
+* [Hover.css](https://ianlunn.github.io/Hover/) - used to animate the naviagtion links, services icons and social media icons.

 ### Tools

 * [Gitpod](https://www.gitpod.io) - used as IDE for this project.
 * [Git](https://git-scm.com/) - used for version control.
+* [Github](https://github.com/) - used to host repository and live website.
 * [Figma](https://www.figma.com/) - used for creation of mockups.
 * [Am I Responsive](http://ami.responsivedesign.is/) - used for testing purposes as well as creating the image to display the web pages on different devices.
 * [Google Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - used for testing and debugging.